Sunday, March 2, 2025

 living maybe.
 And speaking

-of living backwards, I see
+of living backwards, I make myself see

-the fingers pinching this candy to place
+the fingers pinching this candy to place back-

-and then forward: the three to five second delight
+ward: the three to five second delight

 a tongue might need to light its ennui